Chandler, Queensland: History

 Chandler was named after the former Lord Mayor of Brisbane, Sir John Beals Chandler.

 The town of Tingalpa (27.5174°S 153.1816°E) was surveyed in 1863 with the name of the town changed to Capalaba in 1927.
 The town was close to a ford of Tingalpa Creek known as The Rocks Crossing (27.5185°S 153.1882°E) which had been identified by surveyor James Warner in 1850.
 The ford formed part of the route from Brisbane to Cleveland until 1874 when a bridge was built over the creek along Old Cleveland Road (27.5195°S 153.1867°E).

 The Grassdale Land Company Limited formed on 8 January 1885 to acquire the property known as Grassdale Paddocks, in the parish of Tingalpa, with registered shareholders holding 80 shares of 250 pounds each.
 This area is spread across the Brisbane suburbs of Chandler, Gumdale and Belmont.
 The company offered the land for auction in the Grassdale Estate later in 1885.
 The allotments were situated along Grassdale Road, London Road, Boston Road, Old Cleveland Road, Archer Street and four unnamed roads (later called Belmont Road, Stanborough Road, Tilley Road and New Cleveland Road).
 Prior to the sale extensive publicity was published in the Brisbane newspapers, calling for "the attention of the investor, capitalist, farmer, merchant, artizan [sic], and mechanic, and is only one hour’s drive from Brisbane, and as it has been decided to run the Cleveland Railway through the Estate, it will be brought within a few minutes' ride of the heart of the city".
 The results of the public auction on 28 November 1885 were reported in the Telegraph newspaper with "forty-two lots were disposed of, comprising an area of 144 acres..."
 The Grassdale Land Company Limited later produced a plan of divisions of unsold land into 45 lots, listing the size and value of the lots at the time.

 In 1936, a new bridge across Tingalpa Creek was opened to replace the 1874 bridge.

 It remained sparsely populated for decades, retaining much of its natural bushland.
-This lack of population motivated the construction of multiple buildings of the Sleeman Centre for the 1982 Commonwealth Games.
+This lack of population motivated the construction of multiple buildings of the Sleeman Sporting Complex for the 1982 Commonwealth Games.

-In 2009, the Department of Environment and Resource Management sought public comment on the proposal to discontinue Capalaba West as a suburb and to include the area into Chandler.
+In 2009, the Department of Environment & Resource Management sought public comment on the proposal to discontinue Capalaba West as a suburb and to include the area into Chandler.
 On 30 April 2010, Capalaba West was absorbed into Chandler.
 This extended Chandler's eastern border to Tingalpa Creek, separating Brisbane from Redland City, and added a small commercial area along Old Cleveland Road to the suburb.